Milestone 4: Crisis center feature

 Like the array bound to the Contact

-property value is another object with outlet names for keys.
-The only named outlet is 'popup'
+RouterLink in the AppComponent, this one includes an object with an outlets property.
+The outlets property value is another object with outlet names for keys.
+The only named outlet is 'popup'.

 This time, the value of